chenbishop/Kasm-Pulumi/gcp/README.md

 - **proxy_domain**: The domain name for the Kasm proxy server in the additional zone.
 Example: `proxy-zoneb.kasm.kasm-test.com`

 ## Pulumi Script Notes
-1. By default, the GCP Cloud PostgreSQL database has a disk size of 10GB, with `automatic storage increase` enabled.
+1. By default, the GCP Cloud PostgreSQL database has a disk size of 10GB with `automatic storage increase` enabled, which allows GCP to manage the database size dynamically.
 This allows GCP to manage the database size automatically.
 If you'd like to modify this behavior, you can manually adjust the settings in the `gcp_db.py` script.
 2. The GCP Cloud PostgreSQL database has the flags `deletion_protection=False` and `deletion_protection_enabled=False`.
 You can change these to `True` in the `gcp_db.py` script based on your preference.
 3. The GKE cluster has the flag `deletion_protection=False`.
 You can update this value in the `gcp_kubernetes.py` script according to your preference.
 4. The GKE cluster has the flag `enable_autopilot=True`, which enables the GKE Autopilot feature.
 We highly recommend using Autopilot, as it simplifies cluster maintenance and automatically manages node scaling.
 If you prefer not to use Autopilot, you can modify the `gcp_kubernetes.py` script to create a custom node pool instead.

 ## Execute Pulumi Script
 Once you have finished configuring the Pulumi stack, use command `pulumi up --stack dev` to execute the Pulumi script.
-This script may take 20-30 minutes to complete.
+This script may take 20-30 minutes to complete, depending on the resources and GCP provisioning time.

 **Note**: It may take up to 10 minutes for GCP to provision the load balancer for the ingress after the Pulumi script completes execution.
 Kasm will not be accessible until the ingress load balancer is fully created.